Jeffry503/A4.PySa/README.md

 **Using:** [Tutorial](https://github.com/facebook/pyre-check/tree/main/documentation/pysa_tutorial)

-PySa is an open source static analysis tool to detect and prevent security issues in Python code.
+PySA, or Python Static Analyzer, is a tool used for analyzing Python code statically to find potential issues, bugs, or code smells without executing the code.
+It performs various checks such as detecting syntax errors, looking for unused variables, identifying unreachable code, and more.
+PySA helps developers ensure code quality and maintainability by providing insights into potential problems early in the development process.
 <br>

 ## Set Up

 Since we would be using Ubuntu for this assigment, I decided to use an Ubuntu 22.04 virtual machine I had previously configured.
 Then, I followed the commands provided in the documentation.
+I don't know why I was not able to run pysa.
+I used a mac as a host machine with Ubuntu 22.04.
+However I was not able to figure it out. but it was a great experience to try the commands and how to access files trough Ubuntu terminal.

 ```
 git clone https://github.com/facebook/pyre-check.git